maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ```

 - **NOTE: Be sure you need this capability before using Package-level anonymous function**
-  - Package-level states should be left immutable
-  - To make data-flow easier to understand
+  - Package-level states should be left immutable to make data-flow easier to understand
-  - If function changes while running, the data-flow can become very confusing
+  - If a function changes while running, the data-flow can become very confusing

 ## Closures